 SCREEN: File being opened in notepad

-In the copied YAML (pronounce Y-A-M-L) file, provide the data directory and file name corresponding to the image sequence to be analyzed [1].
+In the copied YAML (pronounce yaml) file, provide the data directory and file name corresponding to the image sequence to be analyzed [1].
 Under the metadata section, provide the pixel size and frame rate [2].

 SCREEN: Data directory and file name being entered